A Letter from the Founder

 My first arrest was for shoplifting from a local store when I was still in middle school.
 Directly after that I started selling drugs, I was about 13 years old.
 When I first started high school I could tell that my life was out of control and was leading me in a direction I did not want to go in.
 I did not know what to do or how to change though.
 I looked for a mentor but there were no organizations or people who offered the type of assistance I needed.

 I was arrested at my high school after being caught with a large amount of money and drugs.
 I would never attend high school again.
-I was now an independent adult who could barley read but knew how to sell drugs and survive as a criminal.
+I was now an independent adult who could barely read but knew how to sell drugs and survive as a criminal.
 Every influence I had pulled me deeper in the direction I once tried to run away from.
 By the time I turned 25 I had been arrested over 50 times, watched hundreds of people be murdered, was kidnapped then left for dead in a robbery, and served almost 5 years of my life behind bars.

 I was given an opportunity most people in my position never receive, a second chance.
 After facing 35 years in prison for another drug conviction, I was released early because the judge over my case saw something in me.
 I started a business, went to college and earned my degree, and was able to finally get my life on track.
 Saving my own life was not enough for me.
 Every single day I watch millions of youth and young adults heading in the exact same path I escaped from.
 I founded Making the Transition, Inc. because I never wanted another child who tried to change their life to fail because they lacked resources, guidance and support.